slavakukuyev/leetcode-go/is_palindrome_number/is_palindrome_number.md

 ```

 ## Flows:
-### IsPalindromNumber
+### IsPalindromeNumber
 ```
-Checks if the number is negative, the number is not palindrom.
+Checks if the number is negative, the number is not palindrome.
 Check if x between 0 and 9.
 If true, return true as single digit numbers are palindromes.
 Convert x int to a string using strconv.Itoa(x).
 Initialize left as 0 and right as the length of the string minus 1.